pavvel11/mikrus-n8n-manager/README.en.md

 *   **Zero-Config Connection:** Connects via SSH using credentials from your Mikrus email.
 No manual terminal setup required.
 *   **Portable Agent Architecture:** Injects a self-contained Node.js environment (Portable Node) to the server, bypassing system package managers (`apt`/`apk`) failures.
 *   **Real-time Feedback:** See live logs from your server via WebSocket.
-*   **Safety First:** Passwords are used only once for the SSH handshake and are never stored.
-The agent runs as a transient or Systemd service.
+*   **Safety & Ownership:** Your password/private key is used only once during the initial SSH connection and then immediately wiped from memory.
+After connecting, we recommend changing your server password using the `passwd` command in the terminal.
+The agent runs as a Systemd service.
 *   **Disaster Recovery:** Includes a "Hard Reset" (Nuclear Option) to unfreeze stuck Docker containers and fix permission errors automatically.
 *   **Backup Manager:** Create and download backups of your n8n workflows/credentials directly from the browser.